Matanmoshes/Knowledge-Base/Linux/Linux Commands.md

 This script sets up variables for the input and output files.
 It uses `cut` with `-d ','` to specify the comma as a field delimiter and `-f 1,2` to select the first and second fields (name and age).
 The output is redirected to `extracted_data.csv`, and then the `cat` command displays the content of this output file.

-This example demonstrates how `cut` can be an efficient tool for parsing and manipulating data in shell scripting.